astronomer/docs/astro/cli/astro-run.md

 Run a single DAG in a local Airflow environment and see task success or failure in your terminal.
 This command compiles any DAG file in your Astro project into a Docker container that is built from your local `Dockerfile`.
 It runs with the utility files, python packages, and environment variables from the `.env` file.

-This command works with and without your local Airflow project running.
+This command works with or without your local Airflow environment running.
 The scheduler and webserver are not required.
 For more information, see [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).

 ## Usage